Streetcars in Kansas City: 1908: electric streetcars

+2016 onward: modern streetcars

+The modern KC Streetcar was installed in 2014 and opened to the public in 2016.
+Two major extensions are underway as of 2024.
+First is an extension south along Main Street to connect with the Country Club Plaza and UMKC's campus, which opened in 2025.
+The second is an extension along the riverfront on the northernmost portion of the line, in the River Market.
+This extension connects CPKC Stadium.
+Eight new CAF Urbos 3 streetcars have been purchased to service the new extensions to complement the six included in the initial line, bringing the total number of streetcars operating in Kansas City to 14.

 KCPS 551

-Kansas City Public Service streetcar 551 is a PCC (President's Conference Committee) streetcar preserved for static display in the River Market neighborhood of Kansas City.
+Kansas City Public Service streetcar 551 is a PCC (President's Conference Committee) streetcar preserved for static display in the River Market neighborhood.
 It was built in 1947 by the St. Louis Car Company for service in Kansas City.
 When the city closed its streetcar service, it was sold to the Toronto Transit Commission in 1957 and became TTC 4762.
 In 1973, the streetcar was sold to the San Francisco Municipal Railway, renumbered as Muni 1190 and ran as a tourist attraction.
 In 1979, the streetcar was sold to the Western Railway Museum remaining as Muni 1190.
-In 2006, KC Regional Transit Alliance purchased the streetcar, restored it as KCPS 551 and put it on static display at Kansas City Union Station.
-In 2016, the streetcar was put into storage as its Union Station site was to be repurposed.
-Finally, in 2017 the streetcar was moved again for display on its current River Market site next to the modern KC Streetcar line.
+In 2006, KC Regional Transit Alliance purchased the streetcar, restored it as KCPS 551 and put it on static display at Union Station.
+In 2016, the streetcar was put into storage because its Union Station site was repurposed.
+Finally, in 2017 the streetcar was moved again for display in River Market along the modern KC Streetcar line.

-Tentative plans to restore 551 to operating condition and run it on the KC Streetcar line for special events were abandoned because 551 was a single-ended car, and the modern KC Streetcar line has no turning loops.
+Tentative plans to restore 551 to operating condition and run it on the KC Streetcar line for special events were abandoned because 551 is a single-ended car, and the modern KC Streetcar line has no turning loops.

 Streetcar 551 is located on a lot at 426 Delaware Street at the corner of West Fifth Street.
 Denver-based Epoch Developments owns the streetcar and ten buildings along Delaware Street.
-Epoch uses the streetcar interior for retail and a cafe.
+The streetcar interior now serves as a donut shop.